opf/openproject/docs/faq/README.md

 For more information please contact us.

-### How can I migrate from Community Edition or Enterprise on-premises to Enterprise cloud?

-We will need a database dump from you which we will upload to your new Enterprise cloud.
-Please contact us to plan the migration and get more instructions.

 ### How can I migrate from Enterprise cloud to Enterprise on-premises?

 We will provide a database dump which you can upload into your Enterprise on-premises edition.
 This way you can keep all your data.

+###  Can my data be moved from OpenProject Enterprise cloud edition to my own installed Enterprise on-premises edition?

+Your data can be moved from the Enterprise cloud to the Enterprise on-premises edition.
+We will provide a database dump which you can upload into your Enterprise on-premises edition.

-### How can I migrate from Community Edition to Enterprise on-premises?
+### How can I migrate from Community edition to Enterprise on-premises?

 If you [book Enterprise on-premises](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/#order-the-enterprise-on-premises-edition) you will receive an Enterprise token.
 Use it to activate the Enterprise premium features.
 For detailed activation instructions please refer to the [Enterprise activation guide](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/).
 You can keep your data that you created in the Community Edition.

-###  Can my data be moved from OpenProject Enterprise Cloud Edition to my own installed Enterprise On-Premises Edition?

-Your data can be moved from the Enterprise cloud to the Enterprise on-premises edition.
-We will provide a database dump which you can upload into your Enterprise on-premises edition.

-### How can I migrate from Enterprise on-premises to Community Edition?
+### How can I migrate from Enterprise on-premises to Community edition?

 If you cancel your subscription for Enterprise on-premises you will be downgraded to Community Edition automatically as soon as the subscription period ends.
-You can keep all your data but won't be able to use the [premium features](https://www.openproject.org/de/enterprise-edition/#premium-features) and won't be eligible for support any more.
+You can keep all your data but won't be able to use the [premium features](.../.../enterprise-edition/#premium-features) and won't be eligible for support any more.

 ### Where can I find information on additional migrations (e.g. from MySQL to PostgreSQL)?

 Please have a look at [this section](../installation-and-operations/misc).

+### Do you have any documentation to enable slack plugin on the docker-compose file of your project?

+We have a [documentation](.../installation-and-operations/installation/docker/#openproject-plugins) for how to add Slack to a docker setup, but you need to extend the OpenProject docker container yourself in order to add the plugin.
+There is no documentation as of now for how to do the same with the docker-compose setup.

 ## Other